rails/rails/guides/source/action_controller_overview.md

 sure to close the response stream.
 Forgetting to close the stream will leave the socket open forever.
 We also have to set the content type to `text/event-stream` before we write to the response stream.
-This is because headers cannot be written after the response has been committed (when `response.committed` returns a truthy value), which occurs when you `write` or `commit` the response stream.
+This is because headers cannot be written after the response has been committed (when `response.committed?` returns a truthy value), which occurs when you `write` or `commit` the response stream.

 #### Example Usage